rishisuklikar-design/neural_network_basic/README.md

 # neural_network_basic
-A basic neural network that i will slowly make more comlples
+A basic neural network, more complex version will be added slowly